 Buying ETFs is cheaper

-The fee of using the Curvo app and investing in one of NNEK's portfolios, is usually more expensive than buying ETFs through a broker.
-The price starts from 0.6% “all-in” for the service, on your total investments.
-This provides you with peace of mind as rebalancing is taken care of and your portfolio is kept in line with your goals and financial situation.
+The fee of for investing with Curvo is usually more expensive than buying ETFs through a broker.
+The price starts from 0.6% on your total investments.
+This is an all-in fee.
+It provides you with peace of mind as rebalancing is taken care of and your portfolio is kept in line with your goals and financial situation.

 Explore Curvo if you want to learn more.